 Some communities and industries use land application systems (LAS) for wastewater disposal.
 These facilities are required through LAS permits to dispose of their treated wastewater by land application, and to operate as non-discharging systems, that do not contribute wastewater runoff to surface waters.
-However, sometimes the soil's percolation rate is exceeded by over application of wastewater, and/or heavy precipitation is encountred, resulting in runoff.
+However, sometimes the soil's percolation rate is exceeded when applying the wastewater, or encountering excess precipitation, resulting in runoff.
 This runoff could contribute fecal coliform bacteria to nearby surface waters.
 Runoff of stormwater might also carry surface residual containing fecal coliform bacteria.
-There are no permitted LAS systems with flows greater than 0.1 MGD identified in the Tennessee River Basin that could potentially impact streams on the 2012 303(d) list for fecal coliform bacteria.
+There are no permitted LAS system with flows greater than 0.1 MGD identified in the Savannah River Basin that could potentially impact streams on the 2014 303(d) list for fecal coliform bacteria.